ScrimG59/MCalculator/README.md

 # MCalculator
 My first approach of implementing a scientific calculator.

-Implemented a string approach but without functions.
+Implemented a string way to evaluate calculations but without functions.

 Also implemented a token approach with a self-made tokenizer.